 Messrs.
-Dwyer, Ehrhardt, Friedman and Oughtred served as members of the Compensation Committee for the fiscal year ended December 31, 2018.
+Dwyer, Ehrhardt, Friedman, Oughtred and Roth (since April 2019) served as members of the Compensation Committee for the fiscal year ended December 31, 2019.
 None of the members of the Compensation Committee is or has ever been one of our officers or employees or been a party to a transaction with our Company.
 No interlocking relationship exists between our Board of Directors or Compensation Committee and the board of directors or compensation committee of any other entity.